Workshops

 NATASHA VEGA – HANDMADE PAPER MAKING WORKSHOP

 Handmade Paper Making with Creative Embellishments for Adults led by paper artist Natasha Vega offers a hands-on experience in crafting unique paper using simple, accessible techniques.
 Participants will learn the history of papermaking while exploring creative possibilities through various materials and decorative elements.
 By the end of the class, attendees will create their own handmade paper and gain the skills to continue experimenting independently.
+All materials are provided for this workshop.

 August 8 – August 29, 2026